Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 A couple of new orbs have been introduced to ease the hunt for perfect unique and set items.
 All below mentioned items drop (3% chance from “good drops” TC) in Hell difficulty:

 Mythic orb - allows normal/magic/rare armor/weapon to be transformed into a unique item of that base.
 Allows magic/rare rings and amulets to be transformed into unique.
-Items must be non-ethereal and non-corrupted.
+Items must be non-corrupted and non-ethereal.
+Sockets will be removed.
 Cube with 25 jewel fragments to create a random rainbow facet.
-Sockets will be removed.
 Divine orb - allows to reroll mod values on unique or set weapon/armor.
 Unique items must have no sockets, be non-corrupted.
 Set items must have no-sockets and be non-corrupted.
 IF USED ON BASE THAT HAS MORE THAN ONE UNIQUE ITEM BOUND TO IT, IT CAN REROLL THE UNIQUE ITEM, eg. Tyrael’s Might can be changed to Templar’s Might.
 Exalted orb - allows normal/magic/rare armor/weapon to be transformed into a set item of that base.
 Allows magic/rare rings and amulets to be transformed into set items.
 Items must be non-ethereal and non-corrupted.
 Sockets will be removed